- 11 October 2014

 The term ‘Autumn Colour’ conjures up images of intense firework displays of colour from a host of deciduous trees and shrubs, but there are also other plants that provide colour and interest in the garden during autumn months with their colourful flowers, fruit and bark.
+Read on for my top 10 plants providing interest during this season.

 Here are my top 10 plants for autumn interest.